 Park facilities include a visitors center, classroom, theater, gift shop, picnic tables, 10 developed trails, restrooms, and group area with Ramada and facilities.
 The restrooms are handicapped accessible.
 Camping facilities are not available at this park.
 The property was acquired by the Arizona State Parks Board in 1986 and the park was opened to the public in 1991.
 The land was at one time part of the Smoke Trail Ranch, owned by Jack and Helen Frye.

 Wednesday and Saturday mornings: Bird enthusiasts can join a naturalist for a “Guided Bird Walk”.
 Beginning as well as advanced birders are welcome.
 Rangers recommend that visitors bring their own binoculars.
 A limited number are available for rent from the Park office.
 Download Printable Bird List ( 896 KB PDF) No matter the time of day, visitors can check out the many birds who make Red Rock State Park their home.
 The bird-feeding area behind the visitor center, on the Hummingbird Patio, is an excellent spot to start your tour or to take pictures.
 Hummingbirds are almost always there to take advantage of the feeders!
 Another good viewing point is the visitor center roof.
 Most of the year-round birds are found in the riparian area next to Oak Creek or along the field that is behind the visitor center.
-While visitors hike the trails, they will see many birds who call the Park "home.
-See current sightings below
+See current bird sightings below

 Daily, upon request.
 The park's movie theater shows “The Natural Wonders of Sedona-Timeless Beauty”.
 The movie reveals why USA Weekend voted Sedona & Oak Creek Canyon “the most Beautiful Place in America”.

-On August 7, 2015, Ranger Luci reported 207 unique sightings of birds at Red Rock SP!
+Our last update was on September 2, 2015, Ranger Luci reported 181 unique sightings of birds at Red Rock SP!